BIRD Investors Have Opportunity to Lead Allbirds, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Allbirds, Inc. ("Allbirds" or the "Company") (NASDAQ: BIRD).
+LOS ANGELES, May 11, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Allbirds, Inc. ("Allbirds" or the "Company") (NASDAQ: BIRD).

 Class Period: November 4, 2021 – March 9, 2023